Skip to main content

 If you have any concerns or queries, please email the Student Immigration Advisory Service at firstname.lastname@example.org.

 It is important to open a UK bank account when you first arrive and you should do some research to find the best bank account for your individual needs.
 You will need a letter to confirm that you are a student at Kingston which you will receive after completing enrolment.
 You can get advice from the following sources:

 We have put together lots of great tips and information to help you with settling in at Kingston.
 Make sure you have access to Canvas, our virtual learning platform, and the Kingston University app so you can view all the online orientation sessions.
 You can find out more about these platforms on our Welcome page.

-Welcome Week starts on 18 September 2023.
+Welcome Week for new postgraduate students starts on 15 January 2024.
 These events include a range of informative sessions to help you get settled and exciting social events to make new friends.

 Enrolment is when you officially register on your course.
 This is when you get your student ID card and officially become a Kingston University student.
 This year we are allowing international students to enrol online before joining us on campus.
 This is to make sure you can access all of the Welcome and Arrivals information while finalising your travel arrangements.